rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 Create an OpenCL program from binary, with binary in a file
 -----------------------------------------------------------

-For this build scenario, offline compilation is used to create a binary file from an OpenCL C source file.
-An offline compiler called :command:`clocl` is shipped with the TI OpenCL product.
+For this build scenario, off-line compilation is used to create a binary file from an OpenCL C source file.
+An off-line compiler called :command:`clocl` is shipped with the TI OpenCL product.
 To take a file named kernel.cl containing OpenCL C source and create a binary called kernel.out, simply invoke clocl with the input file name: :command:`clocl kernel.cl`.
 This step would typically be